 After getting settled, it’s time to rescue some wine trapped inside a bottle.
 Relaxing on our flowered balcony overlooking a canal, we’re in the midst of proposing a toast when a serendipitous moment unfolds.
 Dressed in the traditional stripped shirt and hat, a gondolier gracefully dips the oars while belting out a song as his sleek and shiny black gondola glides past below.
 We share a giggle, enjoying our own little episode of Italian Idol before both gondola and gondolier slowly disappear down the winding canal; leaving us with only the ripples lapping against the foundations of the medieval buildings.
 Aaah … quintessential Venezia!

 San Marco Square is inundated with squads of pigeons known as ‘the flying rats of Venice’, and our walk yields what seems to be a paranormal event.
-The sky suddenly starts raining feathers that flutter to ground all around us, as one luckless member of the ‘plethora of pigeons’ has obviously just met a violent demise.
+The sky suddenly starts raining feathers.
+They flutter to ground all around us, as one luckless member of the ‘plethora of pigeons’ has obviously just met a violent demise.

 At night the streets come alive with a glut of buskers; with clever puppeteers, costumed mimes, mask sellers, and musicians all competing for tourist dollars.
 Sadly, in tourist-riddled areas the overwhelmed Italians are hardly a threat to win any congeniality contests, as their snobbery reigns supreme.
 In fact, with their Venetian noses stuck up so far in the air, it’s a wonder they don’t drown when it rains!

-While on the subject of buttocks gentlemen, let the record show there is no shortage of Italian belles who adore accentuating the jiggle of a superior posterior, encased in designer jeans so tight they appear sprayed on!
-Flaunting their fine fannies while strutting about on wickedly too-high heels, these she-creatures are a serious flirtation in denim.
+While on the subject of buttocks gentlemen, let the record show there is no shortage of Italian belles who adore accentuating the jiggle of a superior posterior encased in designer jeans so tight they appear sprayed on!
+Flaunting their fine fannies and testing the limits of seams and fabric while strutting about on nosebleed heels, these she-creatures are assuredly a serious flirtation in denim.

 Not wanting to follow all the other tourist lemmings we look for alternative spaces, but soon find that Venice is not an easy place to get to know.
 Down an obscure alley we stumble across a tavern with a gaggle of gruff grandfathers chitchatting over a glass of their beloved vino.
 We’re greeted by their quizzical looks when we sit and order a glass, but they soon forget about us and resume their conversations in their sing-songy, limb-aided lingo, with all words seemingly ending in some kind of a vowel.